NabidAlam/road-to-machine-learning/03-supervised-learning-regression/README.md

 By the end of this module, you should be able to:
 - Implement linear and polynomial regression
+- Understand how gradient descent works
-- Apply regularization techniques
+- Apply regularization techniques (Ridge, Lasso, Elastic Net)
 - Evaluate regression models using appropriate metrics
+- Perform residual analysis and model diagnostics
+- Handle outliers and multicollinearity
+- Transform features for better performance
+- Tune hyperparameters using cross-validation
-- Build a regression model from scratch
+- Build a complete regression project from scratch

 ##  Projects